henrikingo/impress.js/DOCUMENTATION.md

 ## Plugins

 Many new features are implemented as plugins.
-The [Plugin API README](src/plugins/README.md) is the starting place to learn about those, as well as the README.md of [each plugin](src/plugins/).
+The [Plugins documentation](src/plugins/README.md) is the starting place to learn about those, as well as the README.md of [each plugin](src/plugins/).

 ## JavaScript